 Cadillac’s 3.6-liter V-6 serves as the base engine.
 It produces 263 horsepower and 253 pounds-feet of torque.
 An optional direct-injection version allows higher cylinder compression and improved fuel delivery, resulting in 304 hp and 273 pounds-feet of torque; more impressive, it retains nearly the same gas mileage and runs on regular unleaded gasoline.

 One key note: The V-Series performance variant, the CTS-V, takes the 2008 model year off before returning in second-generation form.

 A six-speed manual or six-speed automatic is available with either engine.
-Rear- or all-wheel drive is available, though the all-wheel-drive Cadillac CTS comes only with the automatic transmission.
+Rear- or all-wheel drive is available, though the all-wheel-drive CTS comes only with the automatic.
 Despite the extra weight, gas mileage doesn’t drop in all-wheel-drive models.

 Many sport sedans have base engines that leave drivers longing for more.
 That’s not the case here; the entry-level V-6 moves the CTS swiftly, with plenty of low-end torque and a burly exhaust note when the pedal is down.
 The uplevel engine feels about the same from a standing start, but it gets palpably stronger than its sibling as the revs build, and passing on the highway is fairly effortless.

 Credit a lot of the power to the six-speed automatic.
 It’s remarkably adaptive, moving smoothly through gears at lower speeds and snapping off lightning-quick shifts under hard acceleration.
 I noticed some gear hunting when I kicked the pedal down on the highway, but once it picks a gear — likely third or fourth — there’s no shortage of acceleration, even with the base engine.